First written: 23 Sep. 2013; last update: 9 May 2019

 To its credit, some news criteria make sense.
 There is reason behind focusing more on unusual stories because those do more to update your world models about what kinds of things can possibly happen.
 Of course, it's important not to confuse news for being a representative sample of occurrences in the world, or else one's picture will be rather skewed.
 You might come to believe that every politician is corrupt and every celebrity has a drug problem, and that shark attacks and plane crashes are significant risks.

 News also has the virtues of concision and diversity: It doesn't dwell on a single story for too long, with some exceptions for ongoing trials or scandals, and it does report about a wide variety of events, especially when you include business news, science news, etc. Concision and diversity are both important for preventing oneself from getting stuck in a single, suboptimal topic for too long.
 Yet these same virtues can be fulfilled by reading a broad sampling of Wikipedia articles, with the added benefits of greater accuracy, completeness, and historical perspective than one gets from news stories.

 I don't think news, especially in balance with other sources, is dramatically lower-quality than Wikipedia.
 Probably reading a good news article is almost equally useful as reading a good Wikipedia article.
-There's high variation in quality of news, with some articles providing among the best information you can consume at a given moment, and others providing little more edifying than cartoons (or maybe less).
-But I do think it's a shame the way society privileges news over foundational learning that's not current but is ultimately more important. ↩
+There's high variation in quality of news, with some articles providing among the best information you can consume at a given moment, and other articles being essentially just entertainment (which is fine if that's what you're looking for).
+It does seem unfortunate the way society privileges news over foundational learning that's not current but is ultimately more important. ↩